Pretty Maps with GeoNode

 This section provides a way to describe the service contents (title, abstract) and points of contact that can be used to inquire about report issues, the service, and the link.

-The contact information comes from the homonymous configuration page in the Contact information
+The contact information comes from the homonymous configuration page in the Contact information menu of the GeoServer administration interface.

 <Service>